-If you are interested in pursuing any of these projects, please let us know by filling out this form.
+If you are interested in pusuing any of the ideas, feel free to reach out to firstname.lastname@example.org.
 We may be able to help you find mentorship, advice, or collaborators.
-You can also fill out the form if you’re intending to work on the project independently, so that we can help avoid duplication of effort.
-If you have feedback on the ideas, feel free to email firstname.lastname@example.org.
+You can also reach out if you’re intending to work on the project independently, so that we can help avoid duplication of effort.

 Other sources of AI governance research projects include:

 - AI Governance: A Research Agenda, Allan Dafoe

 - Research questions that could have a big social impact, organised by discipline, 80,000 Hours

 - The section on AI in Legal Priorities Research: A Research Agenda, Legal Priorities Project

 - Some parts of A research agenda for the Global Priorities Institute, Global Priorities Institute